ShiftedMr/local_drone_tester/README.md

 10: fill out form with whatever info you want
 11: activate the repo by navigating to it and clicking activate
 12: in terminal do git push
+`git push --all localgitea`
-13: a build should start :)
+13: a build should start :) (and likely fail unless the last commit had the secret string for validator.
+Build right now doesn't actually do anything useful)